UKGovernmentBEIS/inspect_ai/evals/gdm_capabilities/in_house_ctf/README.md

 $ inspect eval-set task.py \
     --log-dir=logs-in-house-ctf \
     --model=openai/gpt-4o,google/gemini-1.5-pro \
-    --epochs=5
 ```

 Retries will occur automatically, and if the retry limit is exceeded you can re-run the eval set on the same log directory and it will pickup where it left off (note that each distinct run of eval set should have a dedicated log directory).
-See the article on [Eval Sets](eval-sets.qmd) to learn more.
+See the article on [Eval Sets](https://inspect.ai-safety-institute.org.uk/eval-sets.html) to learn more.

 ## Log per Challenge